lukebouch/lukebouch.com/src/content/posts/jeep-cherokee-heater-core-replacement.md

 It took me Saturday night, most of the day Sunday, and the past several evenings after work to get the job done.
 And boy was it a big job!
 I would say I have ~15hrs into it but that also includes flushing out the entire coolant system.

-I'm super glad to have finally have heat that does not result in all the winds fogging up.
+I'm super glad to have finally have heat that does not result in all the windshield fogging up.

 ![](https://lukebouch-com.s3.us-west-004.backblazeb2.com/140/6b7beb3a-ab18-4a07-ad67-97762e3adad3.jpg)
 ![](https://lukebouch-com.s3.us-west-004.backblazeb2.com/141/08c66c03-327f-439c-9bf5-c7e121f41d23.jpg)